nthnluu/aether/README.md

 # Aether
 Aether is a microservice framework that lets you build robust, production-quality services with fast build times and minimal-configuration production infrastructure.

-Aether provides libraries, automation, and tooling for production details/

 ## Concepts

 ### Services
-A service is a collection of one or more callable endpoints.
-A service describes an interface (in terms of RPCs) that a server provides.
+A service is a set of one or more callable endpoints.
+A service describes the interface (in terms of RPCs) that a server provides.

+### Server
+A server is a set of one or more services can be run to serve RPC requests.

-### Aether nodes
+### Interceptor
-Aether nodes are the fundamental building block of an Aether server.
-An Aether node is a package of code and configuration that can be combined with other nodes to form an Aether server.

-An Aether server is a binary that runs on Kubernetes and includes several types of nodes.
+An interceptor is a piece of code that extends the behavior of Aether RPC clients and servers.
+Interceptors are hooks that run before and after your actions and can be used to implement authentication, logging, instrumentation, etc.

-### Node types
+### Module
-The node type depends on the purpose of the node:
-- **Executable nodes** represent callable services, and often contain most of the code and business logic for an application.
-They can listen for incoming requests.
-- **Shared nodes** represent libraries or backends.
-They are a mechanism for centralizing reuseable bits of logic or functionality.
-Shared nodes can depend on other shared nodes if needed.
-- **Server nodes** represent Aether servers.
-A server is an executeable that bundles one or more executable nodes along with the union of their dependencies into a single deployable entity.
+A module is a self-contained, reusable piece of functionality that can be used by an Aether server.
+Modules are the fundamental building blocks of an Aether server: they are the API by which users configure and extend Aether servers: they can add interceptors and register services.

 ## Protobufs
 Protobuf is an interface definition language (IDL) that allows us to define data types and services in a language neutral format.
+They are great because they provide a self-documented description of the service and its datatypes, plus shared types between languages,

-To add a new `.proto` file, add it to the `proto/` directory.
+To add a new `.proto` file, add it to the `pb/` directory.
 Then, compile the Go proto library:
 ```shell
 cd pb
 ./compile.sh